-Research conducted by PensionBee, the UK’s leading online pension provider, has revealed a rapidly emerging mainstream consensus among UK savers regarding where - and how - they want their money invested.
+Research conducted by PensionBee, a leading online pension provider, has revealed a rapidly emerging mainstream consensus among UK savers regarding where - and how - they want their money invested.

 Over 80% of consumers want transparency about which companies their pensions are invested in, along with information about their business activities.
 More than half of respondents across all age groups would prefer to balance making money with creating positive social outcomes, while a further 16% of all respondents would advocate for entirely removing companies that focus solely on profit at the expense of social outcomes.

 61% of consumers would like to see an active screening approach towards tobacco companies, with more than half of those (35% in total) favouring outright removal.
 This is consistent across all age groups and particularly pronounced among women (74% vs. 57% of men).

 63% of consumers advocate for investing in an ‘engage with consequences’ approach when it comes to oil companies, with 15% favouring outright removal and 21% opting for a do-nothing approach.

 61% of consumers want providers to remove companies investing in banned weapons from their pensions.
 This is consistent across age groups, but the preference is higher amongst women (82% vs. 53% for men).

 65% of consumers would like pension providers to engage on their behalf, both privately (33%) and through public voting (32%) while a further 12% advocated for a straight removal of companies based on ethical concerns.